 There are many questions in John because of the debate about Jesus as God in the flesh.
 This reached a peak in chapter seven as shown on the graph below.
 Describing selected questions asked and / or answers given thereto is a great way to study through the Gospel.
-There is a sample study using this method below.

 John 1:46 "Can any good thing come out of Nazareth?"
 Nathanael's question about Jesus and Nazareth was short, blunt, and negative, but that does not mean that it was bad.
 The card layout below shows that his question had it's good and bad side.
 The right side shows that his superficial bias against Nazareth in the question was problematic, but the big problem was his ignorance of Jesus.
 So Philip wisely simply said, "Come and see."